Black-hole powered quantum coherent amplifier

-where $|\alpha _{0}|$ is the mean initial signal amplitude.
-It approaches the Scovil-Schulz-Dubois (SSD) bound $\nu /(\omega _{0}+\nu )$ as $|\alpha _{0}|>>1$ (Fig.\ref{fig:my_label}).
-In Fig. \ref{fig:my_label123} we show that the division of the gained signal energy between ergotropy and heat tends in favor of ergotropy (coherent work production) as the gain increases.
+\rr{This efficiency} approaches the Scovil-Schulz-Dubois (SSD) bound $\nu /(\omega _{0}+\nu )$ as $|\alpha _{0}|>>1$ (Fig.\ref{fig:my_label}).
+In Fig. \ref{fig:my_label123} we show that the division of the gained signal energy between \rr{increased} ergotropy and \rr{generated} heat tends in favor of ergotropy (coherent work production) as the gain increases.

 \textbf{Conclusions:} We have put forth the possibility of black hole (BH) gravity to act as the energizing source of coherent light amplification.
 The amplification is mediated by the Hawking radiation of the BH in the presence of an orbiting mirror that transforms outgoing Hawking radiation into ingoing Rindler quanta.
 It can be viewed as a BH-fueled heat engine that converts Hawking radiation into work in a coherent signal mode.